vasilakisfil/Introspected-REST/README.md

-For the implemetation of our new model in HTTP, we will have to go back in time, dig deep in existing RFCs and uncover forgotten concepts, like reactive content negotiation and Media Type parameters, in order to bend the existing Internet infrastructure which has been mostly influenced by REST concepts.
+For the implemetation of our new model in HTTP, we will have to go back in time, dig deep in existing RFCs and uncover forgotten concepts, like reactive content negotiation and Media Type parameters, in order to bend the existing Internet infrastructure, which has been mostly influenced by REST concepts, and succussfully apply our new model.

 * [1.
 Definitions](#1-definitions)